nice-devone/nice-cxone-mobile-sdk-ios/docs/samples.md

 ### On Chat Updated

-Callback to be called when the chat state has been updated. it can handle loading while preparing or connecting to the CXone services or trigger new chat thread creation.
+Callback to be called when the chat state has been updated.
+It can handle loading while preparing or connecting to the CXone services or trigger new chat thread creation.

 ```swift
 func onChatUpdated(_ chatState: ChatState, mode: ChatMode) {